Skip to navigation Skip to content

 Redress Nominee Form

 An applicant can appoint a nominee using the Redress Nominee Form.
 The Redress Nominee Form can be downloaded from the National Redress Scheme website or mailed out.
-The Resources page includes a link to the National Redress Scheme website for a copy of the Redress Nominee Form.
+The Resources page includes a link to the National Redress Scheme website.

 General rules for receiving Redress Nominee Form:

-- legal nominee forms need to have the relevant legal appointment documents attached
+• a form requesting a legal nominee must have the relevant legal appointment documents attached

 National Redress Scheme enquiries and document lodgement in service centres